People

 Reinhard Jetter

 Research Interests The plant surface – a vast stage for interactions… These are the biological questions that motivate the research in my lab.
 In order to answer them, we employ molecular genetic, microscopic and eco-physiological (as well as biochemical) techniques to study plant surfaces.
-Depending on the individual research question, we use Arabidopsis thaliana and an array […]
+Depending on the individual research question, we use Arabidopsis thaliana and an array of other plant species as models for our studies.
+In particular, we investigate cuticular waxes, which coat most above-ground plant organs.
+We explore both the biological functions of these waxes and the molecular biology underlying their formation.
+We investigate wax functions such as their central physiological […]

 Patrick Keeling